srohit0/CORDIC/README.md

 # INTERFACE

-Verilog instantiation in oc the free-CORDIC would look like this.
+Verilog instantiation in oc the CORDIC would look like this.

 ```varilog
 cordic cordicInstance (CosX,SinX,theta,Sign,clock,reset);